-- (1) A reduction of welfare benefits by the welfare agency, in whole or in part, for a family member, as determined by the welfare agency, because of fraud by a family member in connection with the welfare program; or because of welfare agency sanction against a family member for noncompliance with a welfare agency requirement to participate in an economic self-sufficiency program. - (2) "Specified welfare benefit reduction" does not include a reduction or termination of welfare benefits by the welfare agency: - (i) at expiration of a lifetime or other time limit on the payment of welfare benefits;
+(0) A reduction of welfare benefits by the welfare agency, in whole or in part, for afamily member, as determined by the welfare agency, because of fraud by a family memberin connection with the welfare program; orbecause of welfare agency sanction against afamily member for noncompliance with awelfare agency requirement to participate in an economic self-sufficiency program.

+(0) "Specified welfare benefit reduction" does not include a reduction or termination of welfare benefits by the welfare agency:

+() at expiration of a lifetime or other time limit on the payment of welfare benefits;

-- (ii) because a family member is not able to obtain employment, even though the family member has complied with welfare agency economic self-sufficiency or work activities requirements; or - (iii) because a family member has not complied with other welfare agency requirements. - (c) Imputed welfare income. - (1) A family's annual income includes the amount of imputed welfare income (because of a specified welfare benefits reduction, as specified in notice to the HACFM by the welfare agency), plus the total amount of other annual income as determined in accordance with Sec.
-5.609. - (2) At the request of the HACFM, the welfare agency will inform the HACFM in writing of the amount and term of any specified welfare benefit reduction for a family member, and the reason for such reduction, and will also inform the HACFM of any subsequent changes in the term or amount of such specified welfare benefit reduction.
-The HACFM will use this information to determine the amount of imputed welfare income for a family. - (3) A family's annual income includes imputed welfare income in family annual income, as determined at the HACFM's interim or regular reexamination of family income and composition, during the term of the welfare benefits reduction (as specified in information provided to the HACFM by the welfare agency).
+() because a family member is not able toobtain employment, even though the familymember has complied with welfare agencyeconomic self-sufficiency or work activities requirements; or

+() because a family member has not complied with other welfare agencyrequirements.

+() Imputed welfare income.

+(0) A family's annual income includes the amount of imputed welfare income (because of a specified welfare benefits reduction, asspecified in notice to the HACFM by thewelfare agency), plus the total amount of otherannual income as determined in accordancewith Sec.
+5.609.

+(0) At the request of the HACFM, the welfareagency will inform the HACFM in writing ofthe amount and term of any specified welfarebenefit reduction for a family member, and the reason for such reduction, and will also inform the HACFM of any subsequent changes in theterm or amount of such specified welfarebenefit reduction.
+The HACFM will use thisinformation to determine the amount ofimputed welfare income for a family.

+(0) A family's annual income includes imputed welfare income in family annual income, as determined at the HACFM's interim or regular reexamination of family income and composition, during the term of the welfarebenefits reduction (as specified in information provided to the HACFM by the welfareagency).
+(0) The amount of the imputed welfare income is offset by the amount of additional income afamily receives that commences after the timethe sanction was imposed.
+When suchadditional income from other sources is atleast equal to the imputed